icmx/just-monorepo/HOWTO.md

 npm run build:types
 ```

-Or build all of them at once:
+Or build them all at once:

 ```sh
 npm run build